Tencent/PhoenixGo/README.md

 **8. '"ckpt/zero.ckpt-20b-v1.FP32.PLAN"' error: No such file or directory**

-This fix works for all systems : Linux, Mac, Windows, only the name of the ckpt file changes

-Modify your config file and write the full path of your ckpt folder :
+This fix works for all systems : Linux, Mac, Windows, only the name of the ckpt file changes.
+Modify your config file and write the full path of your ckpt folder, for example for linux :

-for example :

 ```
 model_config {